-- 1. While linked to the vehicle, press and release the FF/M total button. - The "Test Modes" Menu displays. - - The Vehicle Info Menu displays. - Use the UP → and DOWN → buttons, as necessary, to highlight Available Modules, then press the ENTER → button. - 4.
-A "One moment please..." message displays while the requested information is retrieved from the vehicle's computer.
+- 1. While linked to the vehicle, press and release the LD/M button. - The "Test Modes" menu displays. - - The Vehicle Info Menu displays. - 4.
+A "One moment please..." message displays while the requested information is retrieved from the vehicle's computer. - 6.
+When you have finished viewing the list of available modules, press the LD/M button to return to the "System Test Menu."